Secure CheckoutPersonal information is secured with SSL technology.

 Water Use Management, and Planning in the United States is designed with new college classes on water resources in mind.
 It provides information on hydrology, biology, geology, economics, and geography along with historical water policies and regional regulations.
 The text reflects the transdisciplinary nature of water resources management, moving between descriptive discussions and quantitative analysis to bridge the social and physical sciences.
 Also providedare frequent case studies and examples to illustrate real-world applications, and includes sidebars throughout to reinforce major points.
 This book is a result of the authors years of teaching, giving a prescription for an intelligent integrated systemsapproach to water resources management.

 Undergraduate and graduate students in geology, environmental science, environmental policy, geography and water resource management curricula.
-Water resource regulators and managers at the national, regional, and local levels.
+Water resource regulators and managers at the national, regional, and local levels

 - 24th September 1998